dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 Here's how you do it (theoretically):

-1. Identify which **interface** you need to extend.
-An interface is a programming concept that lets you take one of the objects of the framework and define some functions on it.
+#.
+Identify which **interface** you need to extend.
+An interface is a programming concept
+   that lets you take one of the objects of the framework and define some functions on it.
    The framework has predefined this set of functions and expects you to provide them.
    Interfaces in the framework are always classes.

-1. Create a class that inherits from that interface and implement the required and/or interesting looking functions of its public API (which will be specified).
+#.
+Create a class that inherits from that interface and implement the required and/or
+   interesting looking functions of its public API (which will be specified).

-1. Refer to the class from the configuration by its importable module name, or use a :ref:`classmap`.
+#.
+Refer to the class from the configuration by its importable module name, or use a
+   :ref:`classmap`.

 With a quick example, there's the ``MorphologySelector`` interface, which lets you specify how a subset of the available morphologies should be selected for a certain group of
 cells:

 1. The interface is ``bsb.morphologies.MorphologySelector`` and the docs specify it has a ``validate(self, morphos)`` and ``pick(self, morpho)`` function.

+2. Instant-Python |:tm:|, just add water:

 .. code-block:: python